schacon/git-branch-mcp/README.md

 This MCP server provides tooling to keep a git branch intelligently managed with the changes that your agent is making to the codebase.

+## Available MCP Functions

+### git.updateBranch

+Updates commits on the current branch based on the summary of the prompt used to modify the codebase.
+If on the main/master branch, it creates a new feature branch based on the summary.

+### git.integrateBranch

+Merges the current branch into the default branch (main or master) and optionally deletes the current branch.

+### git.summarizeBranch

+Shows a list of the current commits on the active branch and information about the branch.